Visibility Simulator Examples

 # Use the same config file as in Example 1 to initialize UVdata and beams.

-uvdata, beams, beam_ids = initialize_uvdata_from_params(config_file)
+uvdata, beams, beam_ids = initialize_uvdata_from_params(

 _complete_uvdata(uvdata, inplace=True)